sbaeumlisberger/VirtualizingWrapPanel/GettingStarted.md

 </Window>
 ```

-Alternatively you can use the included GridView control, which is using a VirtualizingWrapPanel by default:
+Alternatively, you can use the included GridView control, which is using a VirtualizingWrapPanel by default:

 ```
 <Window ... xmlns:vwp="clr-namespace:WpfToolkit.Controls;assembly=VirtualizingWrapPanel">